imagej/imagej.github.io/pages/BigDataViewer.md

 means essentially all know microscopy file formats.

-For example, open the sample image {% include bc content='File | Open Samples | Mitosis (26MB, 5D stack)' %} from the Fiji menu.
+For example, open the sample image {% include bc content='File | Open Samples | Mitosis (26MB, 5D stack)'%} from the Fiji menu.
 Subsequently select {% include bc content='Plugins | BigDataViewer | Open Current
-Image' %} which will launch the BigDataViewer with the sample image, for navigation by arbitrary re-slicing.
+Image'%} which will launch the BigDataViewer with the sample image, for navigation by arbitrary re-slicing.

 #### Imaris files